 Factor #5 What is included in your services?

-Lastly I want you to consider one last thing before recapping the 5 pricing factors.
+Lastly, I want you to consider one last thing before recapping the five pricing factors.
 Whatever amount of money you charge for your services, your nails better last.
 There is little to no room for nails to fall off, chip, lift, or any other service breakdown.

 Because as I say, when your nails stick… so will your clients.

-So by narrowing everything down to the 5 factors to consider for pricing you should be able to gage a target very specific dollar amount, per hour that you should be making.
+So by narrowing everything down to the five factors to consider for pricing, you should be able to gauge a specific dollar amount per hour you should be making.

-Again the 5 factors that go into pricing:
+Again the five factors that go into pricing:

-This is where it literally is going to pay to be particularly good in one area of nails or to offer something different than what everyone else is offering.
+This is where it will pay to be particularly good in one area of nails or offer something different than everyone else.

-Japanese gel allowed me to do all of my gel manicures, gel pedicures, gel overlays and extensions.
+Japanese gel allowed me to do all my gel manicures, pedicures, overlays, and extensions.
 I did everything with soak-off gel only.

-In this masterclass I also show you how much money I made on tips, because when you take care of yourself first (remember that!) you are truly able to serve your clients with the best nail services, and they know that your care for them is genuine and their biggest gratitude is shown via that little bit of extra money they leave with you after their service.
+In this masterclass, I also show you how much money I made on tips because when you take care of yourself first (remember that!), you can serve your clients with the best nail services.
+They know that your care for them is genuine, and their biggest gratitude is shown via some extra money they leave with you after the nail service.

-I always was ok with the idea of being priced and not expecting tips, but it was wonderful to see client’s generosity when they did.
+I always was ok with the idea of being priced and not expecting tips.
+Still, it was terrific to see clients’ generosity when they did.

-I will still be publishing videos weekly, so make sure you’re part of our email club or you’ve hit the bell icon next to the subscribe button below to get a notification as soon as our next video is published.
+I publish videos weekly, so make sure you’re part of our email club to get a notification as soon as our next video is posted.